A frame approach for equations involving the fractional Laplacian: Examples

 A semi-log plot of the convergence for the right-hand side and the solution is given in \cref{fig:gaussian:convergence}.
 The error is measured in the $\ell^\infty$-norm as measured at the collocation points.
-We observe approximately spectral convergence as we include more functions in the approximation space, with the right-hand side error stagnating at around $\mathcal{O}(10^{-14})$ and the solution error at $\mathcal{O}(10^{-11})$.
+We observe approximately spectral convergence as we include more functions in the expansion, with the right-hand side error plateauing when it reaches an order of $10^{-14}$ in magnitude and the solution error at $10^{-11}$.

-Since we are not guaranteed that the approximation space is a frame on all $\mathbb{R}$, in \cref{fig:gaussian:coeffs} we investigate the behaviour of the expansion coefficients of the right-hand side.
-In particular we plot the $\ell^\infty$-norm of the coefficient vector as we increase the number of functions in the approximation space.
-Despite the lack of a strict frame condition, we achieve bounded coefficients of magnitude $\mathcal{O}(1)$ for $N>50$.
+Since we are not guaranteed that the family of functions is a frame on all $\mathbb{R}$, in \cref{fig:gaussian:coeffs} we investigate the behaviour of the expansion coefficients of the right-hand side.
+In particular we plot the $\ell^\infty$-norm of the coefficient vector as we increase the number of functions in the expansion.
+Despite the lack of a strict frame condition, we achieve bounded coefficients with a magnitude on the order of one for $N>40$.
+We observe that the error plateau from $N=150$ coincides with the ``settling down" of the norm of the coefficient vector.
+We conjecture that for $N>150$, the least squares solver is discarding singular values associated with the higher order (weighted) Jacobi functions.
+It may be possible to develop a stopping criterion based on this observation although this lies outside the scope of this work.